home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Before configuring

 {% important %}
-When you have an Anna and an Adam, make sure to **only** configure the Adam integration.
-You can press the "IGNORE" button on the auto-discovered Anna integration to hide this integration.
-In case you need to rediscover the Anna integration, make sure to click the "STOP IGNORING" button on the Plugwise integration first, available via "show ignored integrations".
+When you have an Anna and an Adam, only the Adam will be shown as discovered.
+Make sure to **only** configure the Adam integration, i.e. do **not** manually configure the Anna.
 {% endimportant %}

 The Plugwise Smile(s) present in your network will be automatically discovered via Zeroconf discovery and will be shown on the Integrations-page.
 All you need is the Smile ID as it's password, which is an 8 character string printed on the sticker on the bottom of you Smile.
 Repeat this for each individual Smile.